Mobility vs flexibility: What do you actually need?

 It’s very common to hear “I feel really tight — I think I just need to stretch more.”
 And while that can be true… it’s not always the full picture.

-In fact, many people spend a lot of time stretching, but still deal with stiffness, discomfort, or even ongoing pain when training.
-So, what’s going on?
+Many people spend a lot of time stretching, but still deal with stiffness, discomfort, or even ongoing pain when training or exercising.
+In many cases, these symptoms are related to poor movement control, mobility restrictions or underlying sports-injuries rather than flexibility alone.

 The answer usually comes down to understanding the difference between mobility and flexibility — and knowing which one your body actually needs.